palasthotel/wp-additional-authors/readme.txt

 = 1.1.4 =
  * BugFix: authors could not be added because of bad timing with onBlur
  * BugFix: keep order of additional authors
+ * Feature: All WP_Query will use additional authors not only on authors page
+ * Feature: new filter to set the default for ignoring or using additional authors with WP_Query
  * Optimization: Query manipulation optimization for author page

 = 1.1.3 =